How Does Purple Bricks Work?

 Purple Bricks does not include conveyancing in its fees.
 However, they do have their own selected conveyancing specialists that they encourage clients to use.

-If you choose to instruct your own solicitor instead, you will not be eligible for the online estate agents’ Pay Later with Conveyancing service.
+If you choose to instruct your own solicitor, you will not be eligible for the online estate agents’ Pay Later with Conveyancing service.
 You may also incur a service charge.

-Be also aware that estate agency sales (through Purple Bricks or otherwise) are often slow relative to using a sell house fast company, traditional auctioneer or modern method auction company.
+Be aware that estate agency sales are often slow relative to using a sell house fast company, traditional auctioneer or modern method auction company.

 This can sometimes work in your favour – particularly in a strong (or “sellers”) market.
-However, by and large, unrealistically priced properties end up staying on the market for longer than they should.
+However, unrealistically priced houses often end up staying on the market for longer than they should.

-Before listing your property with Purple Bricks, it’s worth undertaking some detailed research yourself.
+Before listing your house with Purple Bricks, it’s worth undertaking some detailed research yourself.

 How to Value Your House (for FREE)

-Remember, you decide what asking price you should market the property for – a decision that should be made on the back of checking the real facts.
+Remember, you decide what asking price you should list your home for – a decision that should be made on the back of checking the real facts.

 Purplebricks Fees